flutter/website/animations/hero-animations/index.md

 [ClipRect](https://docs.flutter.io/flutter/widgets/ClipRect-class.html)
 maintains a constant size.
-At the end of the transition the intersection of the circular and rectangular clips yield a rectangle that's the same size as the Hero widget.
+At the end of the transition the intersection of the circular and rectangular clips yield a rectangle that's the same size as the hero widget.
 In other words, at the end of the transition the image is no longer clipped.